SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 >
 > The certificate chain sent by AWS server is as below:
 > Starfield Class 2 :
+>
-> id-at-commonName=Amazon,RSA 2048 M01,id-at-organizationName=Amazon,id-at-countryName=US
+>id-at-commonName=Amazon,RSA 2048 M01,id-at-organizationName=Amazon,id-at-countryName=US
+>
 > id-at-commonName=Amazon Root CA 1,id-at-organizationName=Amazon,id-at-countryName=US
+>
 > id-at-commonName=Starfield Services Root Certificate Authority - G2,id-at-organizationName=Starfield Technologies, Inc.,id-at-localityName=Scottsdale,id-at- stateOrProvinceName=Arizona,id-at-countryName=US
+>
 >id-at-organizationalUnitName=Starfield Class 2 Certification Authority,id-at-organizationName=Starfield Technologies, Inc.,id-at-countryName=US
 >
 > Starfield G2:
+>
 > id-at-commonName=Amazon RSA 2048 M01,id-at-organizationName=Amazon,id-at-countryName=US
+>
 > id-at-commonName=Amazon Root CA 1,id-at-organizationName=Amazon,id-at-countryName=US
+>
 > id-at-commonName=Starfield Services Root Certificate Authority - G2,id-at-organizationName=Starfield Technologies, Inc.,id-at-localityName=Scottsdale,id-at-stateOrProvinceName=Arizona,id-at-countryName=US
 >
 > To authenticate the AWS server on SiWx91x, first validate the Root CA (validate the Root CA received with the Root CA loaded on the device).
 Once the Root CA validation is successful, other certificates sent from the AWS server are validated.
+> Alternate certification chains support is added.
+With this, as opposed to requiring full chain validation, only the peer certificate must validate to a trusted certificate.
+This allows loading intermediate root CAs as trusted.
-> If intermediate CA certificates are loaded instead of the Starfield Root CA certificate, the SiWx91x will not authenticate to the AWS server, resulting in a Handshake error.
+> The default CA certificate is the Starfield Combined CA certificate.
+To use the Intermediate Amazon Root CA 1 certificate, define the `SL_SI91X_AWS_IOT_ROOT_CA1` macro in the application.

 ### Create an AWS Thing

- **Thing Note**: By default we are giving ThingName: silicon_labs_thing, these related configuration we set default If you want your own thing name you can follow the below procedure.
+ **Thing Note**: By default, we provide ThingName as: silicon_labs_thing.
+If you want to create your own thing name, you can follow the below procedure.

 Create a thing in the AWS IoT registry to represent your IoT device.